luxonis/depthai-docs-website/FAQ.md

 ## How do I Integrate DepthAI into Our Product?

 How to integrate DepthAI/megaAI depends on whether the product you are building includes (`1`) a processor running an operating system (Linux, MacOS, or Windows) or (`2`) a microcontroller (MCU) with no operating system (or an RTOS like FreeRTOS) or (`3`) no other processor or microcontroller (i.e. DepthAI is the only processor in the system).

 We offer hardware to support all 3 cases, but firmware/software mauturity varies across the 3 modes:
-As of this writing case `1` is the most mature, using our [Python API](https://docs.luxonis.com/api/), case `2` is initially released by actively in development (see [here](https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code)), and case `3` will be supported in December 2020 (as part of Pipeline Builder Gen2 [here](https://github.com/luxonis/depthai/issues/136)).
+As of this writing case
+`1` is the most mature, using our [Python API](https://docs.luxonis.com/api/), case `2` is initially released by actively in development (see [here](https://discuss.luxonis.com/d/56-initial-bw1092-esp32-proof-of-concept-code)), and case
+`3` will be supported in December 2020 (as part of Pipeline Builder Gen2 [here](https://github.com/luxonis/depthai/issues/136)).

+In all cases, DepthAI (and megaAI) are compatible with OpenVINO for neural models.
+The only thing that changes between the modalities is the communication (USB, Ethernet, SPI, etc.) and what (if any) other processor is involved.

 {: #withos}
 ### Case `1`: DepthAI/megaAI are a co-processor to a processor running Linux, MacOS, or Windows.